-The life expectancy of a notebook battery is mostly based on the battery cycle count.
-Once that battery cycle count has reached the limit set by the manufacturer, it is considered consumed, and although the laptop might still perform the same, battery life might deplete rapidly, a clear sign it is time to replace that battery.
+The life expectancy of a notebook battery is mainly based on the battery cycle count.
+Once that battery cycle count has reached the limit set by the manufacturer, it is considered consumed.
+Although the laptop might still work, the battery life might deplete rapidly, which is a clear sign it is time to replace that battery.
 In this post, we will show you how to find out what your MacBook’s battery cycle count is.

 How do you calculate a battery cycle?

 A battery cycle count is calculated based on the use of all the battery’s power, but not necessarily on a single charge.

 For example, if your MacBook is charged at 100% and you use 50% of your battery, then charge it back to 100%, then use another 50% of battery, it will equal to one battery cycle (50+50=100).

 Likewise, if you use 20% of your battery, then charge it back to 100% five times, it will equal to one battery cycle (20+20+20+20+20=100).

 4 ways to see MacBook battery cycle count and health